 In 2010, the IASB issued IFRS 9 Financial Instruments, which addresses the classification and measurement of financial assets.
 The new standard defines two instead of four measurement categories for financial assets, with classification to be based partly on the Corporation's business model and partly on the characteristics of the contractual cash flows from the respective financial asset.
 An embedded derivative in a structured product will no longer have to be assessed for possible separate accounting treatment unless the host is a non-financial contract.
 A hybrid contract that includes a financial host must be classified and measured in its entirety.
-In July 2013, the IASB deferred the mandatory effective date of IFRS 9 and has left this date open pending the finalization of the impairment and classification and measurement requirements.
+The IASB has determined the mandatory effective date of IFRS 9 to be January 1, 2018.
 IFRS 9 is still available for early adoption.
-The full impact of the standard on the Corporation's consolidated financial statements will not be known until the project is complete.
+The full impact of the standard on the Corporation's consolidated financial statements is still being assessed at this time.